 Employee learning has traditionally been internally focused and corporate-centric, but the pendulum has swung to the other side, and if companies don’t embrace that it has shifted to a learner-centric model, they will not only fall behind, but they will lose good employees and lack talent moving forward.

 Instead of functioning as an education provider, companies are now serving as experience facilitators and content curators.
 Innovations in technology have made learning a self-driven pursuit.
 The biggest change in the past years has been a shift from internal programs that were aimed at the development of people to innovative platforms that empower people to develop themselves.

 According to the 2016 Global Human Capital Trends Report, over 84% of executives say learning is an important or a very important issue.
 Employees not only desire development opportunities, but they have come to expect them.
-They want employee training that is self-directed, interactive and dynamic.
+They want training for employees that is self-directed, interactive and dynamic.

 Historically, training has utilized the push method.
 Employees were invited to a training class, subjected to a number of lectures and sent back to work.
 This learning model was measured by how many attendees participated in the training class and not on actual learning.
 It revolved around the schedule of the training department without keeping the employee at the forefront.
 Today, the learning model has shifted to a pull method where employees have come to expect training to be as rapidly accessible as a search on Google.
 Today, eLearning tools have evolved to give employees the capability to engage in continuous learning.
 In addition, employee learning has evolved to incorporate learning with everyday work experience.